 On derecognition of a financial instrument, other than in its entirety, the Company allocates the previous carrying amount of the instrument between the part it continues to recognise and the part it no longer recognises on the basis of the relative fair values of those parts on the date of the transfer.
-The difference between the carrying amount allocated to the part no longer recognised and the sum of the consideration received is recognised in the statement of profit or loss and other comprehensive income.
+The difference between the carrying amount allocated to the part no longer recognised and the sum of the consideration received is recognised in the statement of comprehensive income.